 Finally, try to talk with professionals in the field you want to enter.
 Call or write people you respect in your chosen profession.
 They can give you good advice about the kind of preparation you need.

 As a result of your research, you should have a good idea of the kinds of courses that would be appropriate for your plan.
 Your next step is to consult the Ithaca College Undergraduate Catalog and make a list of all the courses suggested by the people you have consulted as well as any courses that you find relevant and interesting.
-You should search out courses for your major but also those that satisfy the School of Humanities and Sciences General Education Requirement, are part of a minor, or serve as electives.
-Note that all planned studies students must enroll in the School of Humanities and Sciences and thus must complete the General Education Requirement, even if most of the required courses for their plans are taken in other schools.
-In putting together a plan, you will be asked to list all the courses you will take or have taken that relate to the major, using the Semester-By-Semester Course Worksheet available from the coordinator.
+You should search out courses for your major but also those that satisfy the School of Humanities and Sciences General Education Requirement (for students who matriculated before fall 2013) or the Integrative Core Curriculum (for students matriculating fall 2013 and after), are part of a minor, or serve as electives.
+Note that all planned studies students must enroll in the School of Humanities and Sciences and thus must complete the School's requirements (for General Education or for the Complementary Liberal Arts component of the ICC), even if most of the required courses for their plans are taken in other schools.
+In putting together a plan, you will be asked to list all the courses you will take or have taken that relate to the major, organized both by theme and by semester.

-As you list tentative courses, please note the following information:
+As you list tentative courses, please consider and incorporate the following information:

 - any prerequisites that must be taken before the course you want to take;